Accident Man: Hitman's Holiday

-Accident Man: Hitman's Holiday (also known as Accident Man 2) is a 2022 action comedy film directed by Kirby Brothers and starring Scott Adkins (who also co-wrote the script with Stu Small), Ray Stevenson, Perry Benson and Sarah Chang.
+Accident Man: Hitman's Holiday (also known as Accident Man 2) is a 2022 martial arts action comedy thriller directed by Kirby Brothers and starring Scott Adkins (who also co-wrote the script with Stu Small), Ray Stevenson (in his final film released during his lifetime), Perry Benson and Sarah Chang.

 It is the sequel to Jesse V. Johnson's 2018 film Accident Man.
 The film was shot in Valletta, Malta.
-The film was released on October 14, 2022, in US and October 24, 2022, in UK.
+The film was released on 14 October 2022, in the United States and 24 October 2022, in the United Kingdom.